Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

 These dynamical results provide clear explanations for the trends observed in the time-averaged values in Ref.~\cite{SiebererLM2019DQC}.
-Namely, while the same sharp threshold can be observed in simulation fidelity as in other signatures, significant pre-threshold reductions in time-averaged simulation fidelity result from the increasing amplitude and complexity of (quasi)periodic oscillations with both step and system sizes, to the extent that the breakdown threshold in time-averaged fidelity can even be completely obscured at larger system sizes (see also Sec.~\ref{Sec:SystemSize}).
-They furthermore show that the fidelity does not irrevocably break down until after the sharp threshold, hinting that pre-threshold errors could be significantly correctable with perturbative treatments, such as Floquet-Magnus expansion used in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} for observable expectations.
+Namely, while the same sudden threshold can be observed in simulation fidelity as in other signatures, significant pre-threshold reductions in time-averaged simulation fidelity result from the increasing amplitude and complexity of quasiperiodic oscillations with both step and system sizes, to the extent that the breakdown threshold in time-averaged fidelity can even be completely obscured at larger system sizes (see also Sec.~\ref{Sec:SystemSize}).
+They furthermore show that the fidelity does not irrevocably break down until after the threshold, hinting that pre-threshold errors could be significantly correctable with perturbative treatments, such as the Floquet-Magnus expansion used in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} for observable expectations.
 This implies that, before the threshold, the states might differ only up to perturbative corrections in the Floquet-Magnus expansion for the specific Trotterisation.
-While not in the scope of this paper, our results highlight that a detailed study of full simulation fidelity dynamics and possible connections to perturbative error correction terms may reveal valuable new insights into the nature of Trotter errors.
+While outside the scope of this paper, our results highlight that a detailed study of full simulation fidelity dynamics and possible connections to perturbative error correction terms may reveal valuable new insights into the nature of Trotter errors.

-Perhaps the most surprising feature of our results is that the dynamics of Trotterised simulation fidelity across such different model systems should exhibit such strikingly similar qualitative behaviour, that is remarkably robust to specific model and parameter choices.
 Our three models cover different systems, system parameters and symmetries.
-Yet in terms of both the nature of the Trotterisation threshold and the nature of error perturbations in the (quasi)periodic regimes, the observation and behaviour of simulation fidelity in the three qualitatively different regions shown here, is remarkably robust to specific model and parameter choices (including across rather wide-ranging exploratory numerical analyses not reproduced here).
+Yet in terms of both the nature of the Trotterisation threshold and the nature of error perturbations in the quasiperiodic regimes, the observation and behaviour of simulation fidelity in the three qualitatively different regions shown here, remain robust across specific model and parameter choices (including across rather wide-ranging exploratory numerical analyses not presented here).